-Buying a Home
+Consumer Pamphlet: Buying a Home

-The Purchase And Sale Agreement
+The Purchase Contract

 - Have utilities been installed and paid for?
 Are the utilities ready to transfer on the day after the closing date?

 - Should a surveyor be employed to locate the improvements on the property and confirm that there are no encroachments onto or from abutting properties?
 Who should pay for the cost of the survey?
 If there are issues that will affect the title, what remedies are listed in the contract?
 If you are using a mortgage to purchase the home, a survey will likely be required, and for any purchase of a home, including purchases without financing, it is typically recommended that the buyer obtain a survey.

 - If termite damage is found, will the seller have to pay the cost of repairs and treatment?
-If so, is there a limit?

 - What is the time within which the offer to purchase should be accepted or refused?
 Is the date of such acceptance to be vital to the offer?